Jane Hadley Barkley: Marriage to Alben Barkley

 She married Vice President Alben Barkley, a widower, on November 18, 1949.
 She was his second wife, and he was her second husband.
 At the time of marriage Barkley was 33 years her senior.
 He was 71 years old and she was 38.
 Barkley's first wife, Dorothy, had died in 1947.
 Until her courtship with Barkley, Jane Rucker Hadley had been a devoted Republican.
 In 1940, Mrs. Hadley was working in the St. Louis office of GOP presidential nominee Wendell Willkie.
 When her milkman expressed fondness for President Franklin D. Roosevelt, she left a note saying, "No Willkie, no milkie".

 After meeting the young widow in May 1949 at a party in Washington, the Vice President courted her ardently.
 He was not deterred by her politics or a long-distance relationship.
 The Vice President began making regular commercial airline stops in St. Louis.
 Their courtship captured national attention.
 She resided in a seven-room apartment in St. Louis's prestigious Central West End neighborhood, near both Washington University and the renowned Forest Park.
 On October 30, 1949, they announced their engagement.

 They married at St. John's Methodist Church in St. Louis on November 18.
 The ceremony was attended by 33 family members and one vice presidential aide, along with about 60 reporters.
 Outside, an estimated 5,000 people cheered the couple as they departed in a black convertible the groom gave as a wedding gift.
 When asked about his wife's politics, the vice president said, "She got swept off her feet by Willkie, but now she's back in the fold."

-Her husband retired from the Vice Presidency in January 1953.
-He was elected for another term in the U.S. Senate in 1954, serving until his death in 1956.
+Her husband's term as vice president ended Jan.
+20, 1953.
+He sought the Democratic presidential nomination at the party convention in 1952 but withdrew when labor leaders on whom he had counted declined to support him.
+He defeated Republican John Sherman Cooper for another term in the U.S. Senate in 1954, serving until his death on March 30, 1956.

 Death

 After Barkley's death, Jane Barkley accepted a position as a secretary at George Washington University in Washington, D.C.
 Mrs. Barkley published a memoir in 1958 with New York's Vanguard Press, entitled I Married the Veep.
-She died on September 6, 1964 from a heart attack at the age of 52, and was still employed at George Washington University.
+She died on September 6, 1964, from a heart attack at the age of 52, and was still employed at George Washington University.

 Barkley was buried at Valhalla Cemetery in Bel-Nor, Missouri.